 13. Sri Lanka

-Sri Lanka is a predominantly a Buddhist country, and its residents are friendly and welcoming to all.
+Sri Lanka is predominantly a Buddhist country, and its residents are friendly and welcoming to all.
 In the interior of this island nation, undeveloped hill country is home to tea plantations, ancient cities, forest reserves and sacred mountains.
 On the coast you’ll find beautiful sandy beaches, quiet resorts and labyrinthine lagoons.
-Support local communities and get to know your hosts by staying in an ecolodge or a homestay, and take The Rough Guide to Sri Lanka for details of the best restaurants, tour operators and more.
+Support local communities and get to know your hosts by staying in an ecolodge or a homestay.

 14. Copenhagen, Denmark